Listen up, folks — let’s keep focussed for a minute…

 If you don’t believe me, just try sleeping for only two hours then tackle that mammoth project you’ve been keeping on ice. . .

-The bottom line: Get enough sleep, exercise regularly, and nourish yourself with nutritious foods and those brain-fueling healthy fats.
+The bottom line: If you really want to keep focus and maximize productivity, make sure you get enough sleep, exercise regularly, and nourish yourself with nutritious foods and those brain-fueling healthy fats.

 5. Take Scheduled Breaks